guobiao-ye/LAMP_primer_designer/data/resource/README_RESOURCE.md

-Put the background genome (such as hg39.fa) in the './data/resource' folder
+Put the background genome fasta file (such as hg39.fa) in the './data/resource' folder